vamsi-bhavani/vb-aws-course/README.md

 - Lab Session - Create an ENI in AWS
 - Lab Session - Delete an AWS VPC

-## Day 12: AWS VPC Peering
+## Day 11: AWS VPC Peering

 - What is VPC Peering?
-- Key aspects of VPC Peering
 - Types of VPC Peering
 - Lab Session - Intra-region VPC peering within the same AWS account
-- Lab Session - Delete intra-region VPC peering within the same AWS account
 - Lab Session - Establish intra-region VPC peering with a different AWS account
-- Lab Session - Terminate intra-region VPC peering with a different AWS account
 - Lab Session - Inter-region VPC peering within the same AWS account
-- Lab Session - Remove inter-region VPC peering within the same AWS account
 - Lab Session - Configure inter-region VPC peering with a different AWS account

+## Day 12: AWS ELB (Elastic Load Balancing)

+- What is AWS Elastic Load Balancing?
+- Benefits of AWS Elastic Load Balancing
+- What is an AWS Classic Load Balancer?
+- Features of a Classic Load Balancer
+- Lab Session - Creation of an AWS Classic Load Balancer
+- Lab Session - Deletion of a Classic Load Balancer
+- What is an AWS Target Group?
+- What is a Listener?
+- Lab Session - Creation of an AWS Target Group
+- What is an AWS Application Load Balancer?
+- Benefits of an AWS Application Load Balancer
+- Lab Session - Creation of an Application Load Balancer
+- Lab Session - Attaching an ALB to a new Auto Scaling group
+- Lab Session - Attaching an ALB to an Existing Auto Scaling Group
+- Lab Session - Deletion of an ALB
+- What is an AWS Network Load Balancer?
+- Benefits of an AWS Network Load Balancer
-- Lab Session - Remove inter-region VPC peering with a different AWS account
+- Lab Session - Creation of an AWS Network Load Balancer
+- Lab Session - Deletion of an NLB
+- Difference between an ALB and an NLB
+- Lab Session - Attaching an NLB  to an Auto Scaling group

 ## Day 13: AWS CloudWatch